mwiatrzyk/mockify/docs/source/tutorial.rst

 Using :class:`mockify.matchers.SaveArg` you will also have to do some additional assertions like in example above.

-Method :meth:`mockify.engine.Expectation.times` allows to configure more then just fixed expected number of calls.
+Method :meth:`mockify..Expectation.times` allows to configure more then just fixed expected number of calls.
 For more information go to the :mod:`mockify.times` module documentation.